 Cohabitas versus spareroom?

-This is good because spareroom is the UK’s biggest house share and flat share website and they have amassed a vast amount of experience and expertise that we can benchmark our services against.
+It is a useful comparison point for us because spareroom is the UK’s biggest house share and flat share website and they have amassed a vast amount of online experience that we can benchmark our services against.

 Cohabitas is different to spareroom in one key aspect of course, which is the basis of our offer.
 We are specifically for and about the over 40s house sharer (and landlord), so whilst Spareroom is a very efficient and well-designed website for house sharing and they have even started to recognise the needs of more mature house sharers, they cannot focus exclusively on the needs of older users.

 With the second version of the Cohabitas website launched in 2020 we not only had the opportunity to improve our technical performance in line with spare room and other larger sites, but we also started to introduce housemate sharing preferences specifically relevant to our audience; preferences that go well beyond age.
 Landlord gender, COVID-19 practices, acceptance of children, reasons to share and possibility of performing chores in return for rent reduction are just some examples.